semicolon-systems/envx/SECURITY.md

 For security questions that don't require private disclosure, open a GitHub Discussion in the Security category.

-For private security questions, email security@semicolon-systems.com.
+For security questions, please use the GitHub Security Advisory process.